-- Several practices are in place to ensure the automatic notification of a hit to the SIRENE Bureau.
-In particular: - Displaying of information on second line officer's screens on a hit as soon as it is registered in the first line.
+• Several practices are in place to ensure the automatic notification of a hit to the SIRENE Bureau.
+In particular:

+- Displaying of information on second line officer's screens on a hit as soon as it is registered in the first line.
 The border guards in the SIRENE Bureau also receive information on hits via the border guard application.
 [Poland, 2015] - When the National Road Vehicle Agency achieves a hit, the SIRENE Bureau receives an automatic e-mail notification.
 This allows the SIRENE operator to verify the hit and contact the Agency in case the latter has not taken the initiative.
 [Luxembourg, 2016] - The border application has a direct 'chat' functionality with the case handler in the SIRENE Bureau, which allows immediate direct contact with the SIRENE Bureau if an internal hit reporting form is sent off.
-[Croatia, 2018] - The national application allows the end user to send instant messages (i.e. from first to second line) to provide further details about the hit.
-[Finland, 2018] - A standardised hit reporting form is available to all end users.
-End users can access this form directly via the applications used to query SIS at the state level or by the file-handling system of the Federal Police.
-The hit form is interactive and can be easily completed using the values provided in the drop-down menu.
-It also identifies erroneous information entered in the free-text fields.
-[Germany, 2020] - At the airport, border guards have set up an effective follow-up procedure for hits on discreet check alerts in cooperation with customs officers.
-When border guards notice that a passenger is subject to an SIS request for a discreet check, they will discreetly signal this to customs officers.
+[Croatia, 2018] - At the airport, border guards have set up an effective follow-up procedure for hits on discreet check alerts in cooperation with customs officers.
+When border guards notice that a passenger is subject to a request for a discreet check in the Schengen Information System, they will discreetly signal this to customs officers.
 [France, 2021] - The national application provides the Schengen Information System alerts hit reporting form for the end users, with a pre-filled template which retrieves from the alert all the available data.
 The end users fill out the hit relevant fields and send it directly to the SIRENE Bureau, a received email message includes HTML format, which can be directly converted into a SIRENE form.
 Inquiry check questions are prefilled in the hit-reporting form.
 This ensures a very good level of data quality and hit reporting in real time.
-[Lithuania, 2023]

-- Effective procedure to report that a person who is subject to a return decision and return alert has left the Schengen area.
+[Lithuania, 2023] - Effective procedure to report that a person who is subject to a return decision and return alert has left the Schengen area.
 In such cases, the border guard authority which had the hit records the departure directly into the application used by the Migration Service.
 The SIRENE Bureau deletes the return alert and introduces the refusal of entry alert outside office hours when the information of the departure is received from other Schengen Member State or the national Embassies or Consulates.
 In cases of forced return, the local police units which executed the forced return also record it directly in the system.
 Such procedure ensures an effective management of the return policy at national level and also ensures that the refusal of entry alert is introduced to the Schengen Information System without delay when the return decision is accompanied by an entry ban.
-[Finland, 2023]
+[Finland, 2023] - Automated and user-friendly communication of a hit between the first and the second line at certain border crossing points.
+In case of a hit, the first-line officer has the possibility to send the hit information from the first line directly to the second line.
+Subsequently, a notification in red colour will be visible to the second line.
+In case of a hit on persons for discreet check, the first line discretely collects available information and in addition attaches screenshots of the passport/ID card/vehicle registration certificate.
+This will automatically be sent to the second line, a hit reporting form will be established and sent to SIRENE.
+[Hungary, 2024]